coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 [TBD.
 Would like to propose a standard way of doing both of these things, but really not sure what to suggest.
 Best I can come up with now:

-For back-up: If we could identify a server endpoint on ietf.org, would be nice if we could automatically back up all repos in orgs that get created via the datattracker using the mechanism described above.
+For back-up: If we could identify a server endpoint on ietf.org, would be nice if we could automatically back up all repos in orgs that get created via the datatracker using the mechanism described above.

 For archival: Is the dummy-account-send-to-a-separate-mailing-list the best we have on this right now?]